Low-Income Loans: Personal Loans for a Tight Budget

 “Generally speaking, I would recommend borrowers to pay attention to the compounding rate,” he said.
 “There are some predatory loan types that may show you a rate, but the compounding may be over a period that is monthly (not annually).”

-It may be tempting to get a quick payday or title loan if you have an immediate funding need.
-Note that these types of loans come with extremely high APRs.
+It may be tempting to get a quick payday or title loan if you have an immediate funding need, but you should note that these types of loans come with extremely high APRs.
 For instance, a two-week payday loan can carry an APR of nearly 400%, according to the Consumer Financial Protection Bureau.
 Many people who rely on payday loans get stuck in a cycle of borrowing because the borrowing costs are so high.

 Hao, of Happy Mango Credit, cautions against these types of loans.
 “Do not be lured by online payday loans that promise fast cash and could drag you into a perpetual debt cycle,” she advised.